aurorasmiles/WorldGuardDocs/source/regions/flags.rst

     creeper-explosion,state,Whether creepers can do damage
     enderdragon-block-damage,state,Whether enderdragons can do block damage
-    ghast-fireball,state,Whether ghast fireballs can do damage
-    other-explosion,state,Whether explosions can do damage
+    ghast-fireball,state,Whether ghast fireballs and wither skulls can do damage other-explosion,state,Whether explosions can do damage
     fire-spread,state,Whether fire can spread
     enderman-grief,state,Whether endermen will grief